agravier/agravier.github.io/etc/notes/cn-coursera/notes02.md

 A: Differential firing rates of these cells responding to particular, but simple (bars of light), features that are brought together to produce complex shapes and concepts.

 The neural tuning curves of high-area neurons responding to complex features like faces is mapped by a showing discrete samples of the input signal and recording the number of spikes.
 The tuning curve is then just an histogram without predefined order, and one has to look at the response to try to find an underlying common feature (e.g. pictures of brad pitt and aniston together only, pamela anderson pictures and name written out).
-Those neurons can even respond to processed auditory signal \\(\rightarrow\\) "concept neurons".
+Those neurons can even respond to processed auditory signal $$\rightarrow$$ "concept neurons".

 #### Building up complexity